ucla-data-archive/library-python/_episodes/00-short-introduction-to-Python.md

 ~~~
 $ jupyter notebook
 ~~~

-*   This will start a Jupyter Notebook server and open your default web browser.
+This will start a Jupyter Notebook server and open your default web browser.

+What happens is this:

-*   The server runs locally on your machine only and does not use an internet connection.
+1. The server runs locally on your machine only and does not use an internet connection.
-*   The server sends messages to your browser.
+1. The server sends messages to your browser.
-*   The server does the work and the web browser renders the notebook.
+1. The server does the work and the web browser renders the notebook.
-*   You can type code into the browser and see the result when the web page talks to the server.
+1. You can type code into the browser and see the result when the web page talks to the server.

 *   This has several advantages:
     *   You can easily type, edit, and copy and paste blocks of code.
     *   Tab complete allows you to easily access the names of things you are using